 Submitted by the Niagara County District Attorney’s Office

-Niagara County District Attorney Brian D. Seaman announced a Niagara County jury returned a guilty verdict in the murder case against Antonio Carr, age 30, of Niagara Falls, this afternoon.
-Carr was found guilty of murder in the second degree, as well as multiple weapons counts, in the slaying of 57-year-old Tracy Greene at the victim’s barber shop in Niagara Falls on Oct.
-2, 2021.
+Niagara County District Attorney Brian D. Seaman announced a Niagara County jury returned a guilty verdict in the murder case against Shaquan Gibson, age 49, of Niagara Falls this morning.

 Gibson was found guilty of murder in the second degree, assault in the first degree and criminal possession of a weapon in the second degree for the slaying of 24-year-old Cyjear Betton and shooting of another individual in Niagara Falls on May 2, 2022.